 For every mistake, you may accumulate 5, 10, or 15 points.
 If you accumulate over 30 points, that’s a fail.
 However, if you get 30 points or less, that’s a pass.

-We created a table with some handy tips to help you avoid each mistake, do the right thing, so you don’t accumulate too many points and fail your road test.
+We created a table with some handy tips to help you avoid each mistake, and do the right thing, so you don’t accumulate too many points and fail your road test.

 Read this table to boost your confidence about passing the test and move one step closer to enjoying the driver’s seat.